annefou/jupyter_publish/setup.md

 **Completing our signup**

-We can select any options we would like (on none).
+We can select any options we would like (or none).

 Click _Submit_ to complete our `Github` account setup.